hello-robot/stretch_hardware_guides/docs/hardware_guide_re2.md

 #### ReSpeaker Microphone Array
 The ReSPeaker has 12 RGB LEDs that can be controlled programatically.
 By default they display sound intensity and direction of the microphone array.
 The ReSpeaker has 4 mems microphones mounted on a 64.61mm circle at 45 degree spacing.
 The drawing below shows the position and orientation of the microphone array relative to the head pan axis.

+#### Mounting Points

+The top of the head includes 3x M4 threaded mounting points as shown below.

 ![image alt text](./images/re2/stretch_head_respeaker.png)